 "I initiated this documentary, because there is great beauty in David Adler’s work and more people should know of it.
 Let’s help preserve architecturally significant buildings for future generations so they continue to inspire.
-This preservation process begins through education, often not provided in schools."
-Kristin N. Smith, Executive Producer
+This preservation process begins through education, often not provided in schools," Kristin N. Smith, BA, AS, MBA

-Stone lunette hood with angel over the entrance of Castle Hill, Ipswich Massachusetts.
-Image is courtesy of Amy Williams, Executive Director, the David Adler Music and Arts Center.
+Stone lunette hood with angel over the entrance of the Crane estate, Castle Hill, in Ipswich, Massachusetts.
+Image copyright Exemplar Arts LLC.

-Partial view of East elevation drawing of the residence of David and Katherine Adler, Libertyville, IL.
-Image is courtesy of Amy Williams, Executive Director, the David Adler Music and Arts Center.
+Partial view of East elevation of the residence of David and Katherine Adler, Libertyville, IL.
+Image is copyrighted and provided for this program by courtesy of Amy Williams, Executive Director, the Adler Arts Center.

-"Arts and culture play an important role in community building: this program will offer to connect viewers through the art of architecture."
+"Arts and culture play an important role in community building: this program offers to connect viewers through the art of architecture."

-Thank you to Amy Williams, Executive Director of the David Adler Music and Arts Center for use of images.
+Thank you to Amy Williams, Executive Director of the Adler Arts Center for use of images.